Chicago Sky: Rebuilding (2017–2018)

 The Sky hired Amber Stocks as head coach and general manager, replacing Chatman, on December 6, 2016.
-During the 2016–17 offseason, in what was called one of the biggest trades in league history, the Sky traded Delle Donne to the Washington Mystics, receiving Kahleah Copper, Stefanie Dolson, and the Mystics' second overall pick in the 2017 WNBA draft.
+During the 2016–17 offseason, in what was called one of the biggest trades in league history, the Sky traded Delle Donne to the Washington Mystics, receiving Kahleah Copper, Stefanie Dolson, and the Mystics' second overall pick (turned into Alaina Coates) in the 2017 WNBA draft.
 In the 2017 season, the Sky posted a 12–22 record and missed the playoffs for the first time in five seasons.

-In the ensuing 2018 WNBA draft, they selected Diamond DeShields and Gabby Williams in the first round.
-In the 2018 season, they posted a 13–21 record and missed the playoffs for a second consecutive season.
+Before the 2018 season, the Sky moved their home games to Wintrust Arena.
+In the 2018 WNBA draft, the Sky selected Diamond DeShields and Gabby Williams in the first round.
+The team posted a 13–21 record and missed the playoffs for a second consecutive season.
 On August 31, 2018, the Sky relieved Stocks as head coach and general manager.
-During these seasons, Courtney Vandersloot led the league in assists (setting a new assists-per-game record in 2017) and Allie Quigley won back-to-back Three-Point Contests at the All-Star Game.
+During these seasons, Vandersloot led the league in assists (setting a new assists-per-game record in 2017) and Quigley won back-to-back Three-Point Contests at the All-Star Game.